-Pardee RAND is in an amazing geographic location, and because we are part of the RAND Corporation—rather than a university—applicants often ask what student life is like.
-We welcome you to ask us questions as you consider, apply, and matriculate to Pardee RAND.
-Below are some topics common to all students (another page focuses on questions specific to international students).
+Pardee RAND is in an amazing geographic location: Santa Monica, California, and the greater Los Angeles region.
+Because we are part of the RAND Corporation—rather than a university—applicants often ask us what student life is like.
+We encourage you to tour our campus through the following video slide show, and read on to learn about student life at Pardee RAND.
+Please do not hesitate to reach out to email@example.com to ask us questions as you consider, apply, and matriculate to Pardee RAND.

 Living in Los Angeles

 Southern California is an exciting, challenging, cutting edge, cosmopolitan region that is highly sought after as a place to live.
 The city of Los Angeles is truly a global city offering much in the way of city life, restaurants, museums, mountains, beaches, and more.
 When you are not doing your studies, there is much to see and explore in this diverse area.
-Pardee RAND is located just west of the city of LA, in the smaller city of Santa Monica, on the coast and is a beautiful place to be.
+Pardee RAND is located just west of the city of LA in the smaller, coastal city of Santa Monica.

 The Pardee RAND campus, part of the RAND Corporation, prides itself on its safety.
 Our latest Campus Safety Report, which we are pleased to make available as part of the Student Right-to-Know and Campus Security Act, lists incident statistics as required for compliance with all sections of the law.

 Stefan Zavislan (cohort '14)